filnote/FilNoteFEVMAPI/README.md

 **POST** `/verify/upload`

-Upload a PDF file with comprehensive verification.
+Upload contract file and optionally privacy certificate file with comprehensive verification.
 This endpoint performs multiple security checks:

 1. **UUID Validation**: Retrieves the UUID for the address from database and validates it hasn't expired
 2. **Signature Verification**: Uses the database UUID as plaintext to verify the signature was signed by the claimed address
 3. **On-chain Permission Check**: Verifies that the address is an authorized auditor via smart contract
-4. **File Upload**: Uploads the file to IPFS via Pinata directly from memory
+4. **File Upload**: Uploads files to IPFS via Pinata directly from memory

 **Request:**

 - Content-Type: `multipart/form-data`
 - Body:
-  - `file`: PDF file (max 512KB, required)
+  - `contract`: PDF contract file (max 512KB, required)
+  - `privacyCertificate`: PDF privacy certificate file (max 512KB, optional, will be encrypted)
+  - `jsonData`: JSON string of public information (required if privacyCertificate is provided)
   - `signature`: Cryptographic signature of the UUID (0x-prefixed hex string, required)
   - `address`: Ethereum address (required)